Skip to main content

 Deployment & Testing

-To deploy testnet contracts to Sepolia, follow these steps, making sure you substitute the appropriate keys, addresses, and endpoints where necessary.
-You will need the following environment variables configured appropriately to follow this script:
+To deploy the contracts to Ethereum Sepolia, clone the project and follow these steps.
+Replace the relevant keys, addresses, and endpoints as needed.
+Make sure the following environment variables are correctly configured before proceeding:

 Step 1